NikodemJanaszak/backbase-recruitment/description/how_to_run.md

 **How to run**

+<p>The easiest way to start the application is to go to the project directory
+and run the command `./mvnw spring-boot:run`

+**There is also an alternative way**

-<p>Application is an Intellij IDEA project so to run application you need this IDE.
+<p>Application is an Intellij IDEA project, so to run application you need this IDE.
 All you have to do is to:</p>

 * go to class named RecruitmentApplication.java
-* run main class
+* run main method

 ![img.png](images/run_main.png)